 If you are experiencing a cramp, you will definitely feel the muscle contracting violently.
 You may even be able to see it.
 Other than the cramp itself, additional symptoms may arise, including:

-- Pain, varies in severity and lasts up to a few minutes
+- Pain, which varies in severity and lasts up to a few minutes.

-- Muscle may feel hard and tense to the touch
+- The muscle may feel hard and tense to the touch.

 What Causes Foot Cramps?

-There are several common causes why foot cramps develop, including:
+There are several common reasons why foot cramps develop, including:

 - Muscle fatigue or stress